 5.2.1.
 Preparing the Crust

-Preheat your oven to 350°F (175°C).
-In a mixing bowl, combine graham cracker crumbs, melted butter, and sugar until thoroughly mixed.
-Press this mixture firmly into the bottom of a 9-inch springform pan, creating an even layer.
-Bake for 8-10 minutes until lightly golden.
-Remove from the oven and let it cool.
+Preheat oven to 350°F (175°C).
+Mix graham cracker crumbs, melted butter, and sugar until well combined.
+Press into bottom of 9-inch springform pan.
+Bake 8-10 minutes till light golden.
+Let cool.

 5.2.2.
 Making the Filling